Morning, Wednesday, 3rd November 2021

-We are pleased to be able to include a keynote contribution from Andrew Brownlee, Chief Executive Officer, SOLAS.
+We are pleased to be able to include keynote addresses from core stakeholders, including:

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Department for Education; the Department for the Economy, NI; and the Department of Public Expenditure & Reform.
-Also due to attend are representatives from Colm J. Hyland Network; Department of Social Protection; FDQ; Group GTI; Laois & Offaly Education and Training Board; and Technological University Dublin.
+Places have been reserved by officials from BEIS; the Department for International Trade; the Department for the Economy, NI; the Department of the Environment, Climate and Communications; and the Welsh Government.
+Also due to attend are representatives from Drax; Interconnector; P2 Analysis; and Zero Carbon Shropshire.

 This is a full-scale conference taking place online***